 You'll also learn how to provide dedicated patient care before, during and immediately after operations.

 How realistic scenarios and time in clinical placements will prepare you to care for patients.

 Centre of Excellence Stafford

 Open days give you the best experience and insight to courses, people and facilities that interest you.
 Make your choice easier and come meet us.

-You'll practice a range of patient care scenarios from basic vital signs monitoring to responding to emergency situations such as cardiac arrest.
+You'll practise a range of patient care scenarios from basic vital signs monitoring to responding to emergency situations such as cardiac arrest.